telehash/TMesh/TMesh.md

 There is no mote addressing or other metadata included in the transmitted bytes, including there being no framing outside of the encrypted ciphertext in a knock.
 The uniqueness of each knock's timing and PHY encoding is the only mote addressing mechanism.

 Every window sequence is a unique individual encrypted session between the two motes in one community using a randomly rotating nonce and a shared secret key derived directly from the medium, community name, and hashnames.
-All payloads are encrypted with the [ChaCha20 cipher](http://cr.yp.to/chacha.html) before transmission regardless of if they are already encrypted via telehash.
+All payloads are additionally encrypted with the [ChaCha20 cipher](http://cr.yp.to/chacha.html) before transmission regardless of if they are already encrypted via telehash.

-Each mote should actively make use of multiple communities to another mote and regularly include more efficient mediums to optimize the overall energy usage.
-Every mote advertises their current energy resource level as a `z-index` byte value as an additional mesh optimization strategy.
+Each mote should actively make use of multiple communities to another mote and regularly test more efficient mediums to optimize the overall energy usage.
+Every mote advertises their current local energy availability level as a `z-index` (single byte value) to facilitate community-wide optimization strategies.

 ### Mesh

 There is two mechanisms used for enabling a larger scale mesh network with TMesh, `communities` (MAC layer) and `routers` (telehash/app layer).

 A `community` is defined by motes using a shared medium and the automatic sharing of other neighboring motes that it has active windows with in that medium.
-Each neighbor mote hashname is listed along with time offset, last activity, z-index, and the signal strength.
+Each neighbor mote hashname is listed along with next nonce, last seen, z-index, and the signal strength.
 A mote may be part of more than one community but does not share neighbor mote information outside of each one.

 The `leader` is always the neighbor with the highest z-index reachable directly, this is the mote advertising that it has the most resources available.
 The leader inherits the responsibility to monitor each neighbor's neighbors for other leaders and establish direct or bridged links with them.